tsipkens/atems/README.md

 #### PCM

 The `pp.pcm` function contains code for the University of British Columbia's pair correlation method (PCM) method.
-This package contains a significant update to the previous code provided with [Dastanpour et al. (2016)][dastanpour2016].
+This package contains a significant improvements to code readability, memory use, and length relative to the previous code provided with [Dastanpour et al. (2016)][dastanpour2016].
+The underlying method is largely unchanged, correlating the relationship between pixels to the primary particle size for a given aggregate.
+A single average primary particle diameter is given for each aggregate.
+[Dastanpour et al.][dastanpour2016] provided two different types of pair correlation function (PCF), corresponding to `Aggs.dp_pcm1`, previously denoted as *simple* and `Aggs.dp_pcm2`, previously denoted as *general*.
+Testing has generally suggested that the simple method perform better, and this value is assigned to `Aggs.dp` in the output from the PCM method.

-#### EDM-SBS: edm_sbs
+#### EDM-SBS

 The Euclidean distance mapping, scale-based analysis (EDM-SBS) of [Bescond et al. (2014)][bescond] is implement in the `pp.edm_sbs` function.
 This is an adaptation of the original code for use with Matlab and using the binaries above in the place of output from imageJ.
 As such, some minor differences in output should be expected (which are challenging to compare, as the ImageJ output does not have a direct analog here).
 The method remains true to how it is described in [Bescond et al.][bescond] and ports some components from the original Scilab code (version 3, available [here](http://www.coria.fr/spip.php?article910)).